-To ensure that robust procurement procedures exist, to enable compliance with this policy, and that these procedures are always adhered to.
-These procurement procedures will also be consistent with all relevant Trust policies and procedures.

-To monitor any procurements that do not adhere to this policy and report such to the Director of Procurement.

-To ensure input from clinical / technical experts is sought as part of the procurement process where required.
-Experts to include, but not limited to, Clinical Technology, Infection Control, Estates, Clinical Users and Tissue Viability Nurse Specialists etc.

-To work with Divisions to achieve value for money in all procurement related activity.
+- Ensure that robust procurement procedures exist, to enable compliance with this policy, and that these procedures are always adhered to.
+These procurement procedures will also be consistent with all relevant Trust policies and procedures. - Monitor any procurements that do not adhere to this policy and report such to the Director of Procurement. - Ensure input from clinical / technical experts is sought as part of the procurement process where required.
+Experts to include, but not limited to, Clinical Technology, Infection Control, Estates, Clinical Users and Tissue Viability Nurse Specialists etc. - Work with Divisions to achieve value for money in all procurement related activity.

-7.4 FINANCE & PERFORMANCE COMMITTEE (OR EQUIVILENT) AND AUDIT COMMITTEE
+7.4 FINANCE & PERFORMANCE COMMITTEE (OR EQUIVALENT) AND AUDIT COMMITTEE

-To ensure that as part of their role overseeing the ISPD Strategy, that this policy is adhered to and that ultimately Value For Money (VFM) is optimised, and commercial risk is minimised accordingly.
+To ensure that as part of their role overseeing the NMBC Strategy, that this policy is adhered to and that ultimately Value for Money (VFM) is optimised, and commercial risk is minimised accordingly.

-Adherence will be monitored through periodic reports presented to the trust by the Director of Procurement demonstrating the management of all levels of non-pay expenditure and the respective compliance with this policy.
+Adherence will be monitored through periodic reports presented to the trust by the Group Director of Procurement demonstrating the management of all levels of non-pay expenditure and the respective compliance with this policy.